Painted greenling

-The painted greenling (Oxylebius pictus) is a species of marine ray-finned fish belonging to the family Zaniolepididae, which includes this species and the combfishes.
+The painted greenling (Oxylebius pictus) is a species of marine ray-finned fish belonging to the family Hexagrammidae.
 It is endemic to the northeast Pacific Ocean.
 It is the only species in the genus Oxylebius.

 Taxonomy

 The painted greenling was first formally described in 1862 by the American biologist Theodore Gill with the type locality given as San Francisco.
 Gill classified it in the monospecific genus Oxylebius and proposed the monotypic subfamily Oxylebinae which was placed in the family Hexagrammidae, although the subfamily was placed in the Zaniolepididae in the 6th edition of Fishes of the World and other authorities.
+However Eschmeyer's Catalog of Fishes has restored its placement in the Hexagrammidae.

 Etymology

 The painted greenling's generic name Oxylebius prefixes oxy meaning "sharp", alluding to the sharper snout of this species in comparison to Zaniolepis, to lebius which Gill did not explain.
 However Jordan and Evermann gave their view that lebius is a Synonym of Hexagrammos and is a Greek word for a fish small enough to be cooked in a kettle.
 The specific name, pictus, means "painted" and is an allusion to the vertical banding of the body.